nikhilreddycodes/cricket-field-setting/README.md

 # cricket-field-setting

-This custom cricket feild setting app is inspired and copied over from [utkarshmall13's cricket-field-editor](https://utkarshmall13.github.io/cricket-field-editor/) with an intention to add more features and extend the basic app.
+This custom cricket field setting app is inspired and copied over from [utkarshmall13's cricket-field-editor](https://utkarshmall13.github.io/cricket-field-editor/) with an intention to add more features and extend the basic app.

 #### Cricket Field Setting with Coverage App can be accessed via link: [https://nikhilreddycodes.github.io/cricket-field-setting](https://nikhilreddycodes.github.io/cricket-field-setting/index.html)